Working With Children Policy

 The School will:

-• identify all staff who require a Working with Children check.
-This applies to all non-teaching staff as all teaching staff must have a current VIT registration.
+- identify all staff who require a Working with Children Check.
+This applies to all non-teaching staff as all teaching staff must have a current Victorian Institute of Teaching registration.

-• ensure prospective staff and volunteers have passed a WWC check before commencement at the school.
+- ensure prospective staff and volunteers have a WWC check before commencement at the school.

-• check each person’s card validity on the Department of Justice webpage, during term 2 each year.
+- check each person’s card validity on the Department of Justice webpage.

-• Keep a photocopy of each WWC card and keep the details (name, card number, expiry date) updated on the school’s WWC register.
-Staff members will have a hard copy on their personnel file.
+- keep a photocopy of each WWCC card and keep the details (name, card number, expiry date) updated on the school’s WWCC registers.

-• ensure suitable monitoring procedures are in place to ensure staff members hold a valid WWC check card at all times.
-Card expiry dates will be monitored by the Business Manager on a regular basis.
+- ensure suitable monitoring procedures are in place to ensure volunteers and staff members hold a valid WWCC card at all times.

 The staff member or volunteer will:

-• provide the successful WWC check card prior to commencement at Glen Waverley South Primary School;
+- provide the successful WWCC card prior to commencement at Glen Waverley South Primary School;

-• apply for a new WWC check before their card expires.
+- apply for a new WWCC before their card expires.

-The Working with Children Act identifies categories of individuals who are exempted from the requirement to have a WWC check.
-Glen Waverley South Primary School reserves the right to nevertheless require a WWC check if the principal considers it necessary in the circumstances.
+The Working with Children Act identifies categories of individuals who are exempted from the requirement to have a WWCC.
+Glen Waverley South Primary School reserves the right to nevertheless require a WWCC if the principal considers it necessary in the circumstances.

 The exempt categories are:

-• Student volunteers - A student who is 18 or 19 years of age is exempt from the WWC check for volunteer work organised by the educational institution they attend
+- Student volunteers - A student who is 18 or 19 years of age is exempt from the WWCC for volunteer work organised by the educational institution they attend

-• All staff who require a WWC check will have a hard copy of their card on their personnel file and the details (name, card number and expiry date) recorded electronically in the Staff DET Training Register.
+- All staff who require a WWCC card will have a hard copy of their card on their personnel file and the details (name, card number and expiry date) recorded electronically in the Human Resources/Staff training folder on U-drive.

-• All other personnel, volunteers and paid workers, will have a hard copy of their WWC card kept in a central WWC folder, filed in the administration filing cabinet.
+- Volunteers will have a hard copy of their WWCC card kept in a central WWCC folder, filed in the administration filing cabinet.
 The electronic register of these details (name, card number and expiry date) will be saved to the administration network.